A Guide to Simple and Savory Compound Butter for Steak

 Compound butter is commonly used in the French cooking technique, especially for creating sauces.
 The original French masters would bring butter to room temperature and add in finely chopped herbs.
 Then they would roll the mixture tightly with paper and store it at a cold temperature.
 You can refrigerate or freeze compound butter - it's surprisingly easy to slice when frozen.

 Restaurant chefs use compound butter to optimize flavors and save time.
 Why chop garlic and measure butter in the middle of a dinner rush when you can take pre-made garlic butter from the fridge when you need it?
 Many chefs even use compound butter with fish and meat — compound butter for steak is particularly popular.

-While our Roasted Garlic Herb butter is a best seller, compound butter doesn’t start and stop at garlic or in the restaurant kitchen.
+While our Roasted Garlic Herb Flavored Butter butter is a best seller, compound butter doesn’t start and stop at garlic or in the restaurant kitchen.
 Home cooks can take advantage of the time savings and chef-created flavors ranging from savory to sweet.
 Anything goes.

-How To Saute, Cook, Bake, and Finish with Epicurean Butter
+How to sauté, cook, bake, and finish with Epicurean Butter

 Butter often feels like an indulgent ingredient, so it’s no wonder it pairs well with a main course known for making a special impression.
 When you add it to steak (as long as you add butter that enhances the existing flavor of your steak rather than overwhelming it) you can elevate the richness of an already decadent cut of meat.
 Plus, if your steak is charred or needs a bit of added moisture, butter can help soften the outside and make it juicer.
 Butter has been known to save a steak here and there, and we aren’t here to judge if that’s why you need it.